arbennett/arbennett.github.io/_posts/2022-09-18-cnn_game_of_life.markdown

 ---
 layout: post
-title:  "Can a neural network play Conway's Game of Life?"
+title:  "Can a neural network play Conways Game of Life?"
-date:   2022-08-18
+date:   2022-09-18
 categories: Machine-learning
 ---